dscamiss/newt/README.md

 * $g_t(\alpha) = L(\theta_t - \alpha u_t)$.

 In other words, we simultaneously run a gradient descent update on $\theta$ (using an arbitrary optimizer) and a Newton update on $\alpha$.

-The implementation details primarily concern the Newton update, since it involves the second-order derivative $g''_t(\alpha_t)$.
-An exact computation of this quantity requires expensive Hessian-vector products, so an approximation is necessary.
+The implementation details primarily concern the Newton update, since directly computing $g''_t(\alpha_t)$ requires an expensive Hessian-vector product.
+To avoid this, we must use an approximation.

 There is some freedom in the nature of the approximation.
-Our approach, compared with the approach of [1], is described [here](https://dscamiss.github.io/dscamiss/newton-like-method/).
+Our approach, compared with the approach of [1], is described [here](https://dscamiss.github.io/blog/posts/newton-like-method/).

 # Installation